nuket/google-sheets-geocoding-macro/README.md

 Try the macro out on a [Test Sheet](https://docs.google.com/spreadsheets/d/1PZGulsMOTAjJxjPDzMrkunTCXQlFYOga50m3ZouzxHg/edit?usp=sharing) with sample address data.

+You need to be logged into a Google Account before the Geocode menu will appear.

 ## Google Sheets Add-On

 Unfortunately, you've got to add this script to each sheet you are using.